streamich/freestyler/README.md

     (props) => CSS

-In `freestyler` the template is a closure that is being return by another level of functions:
+In `freestyler` the template is a closure that is being returned by another function:

     () => (props) => CSS

-This way the template (`(props) => CSS`) itself can be changed dynamically.
+This way the template `(props) => CSS` itself is a variable.